1 September 2025

 In the fashion industry, visibility is heavily skewed, with luxury and fast-fashion brands conducting massive marketing campaigns that overshadow the efforts of artisans and small brands seeking to showcase cultural traditions.
 It is essential to cultivate true collaborations with craftspeople and designers from these countries to establish an ethical approach, giving them due recognition and prominence.

-A genuine collaboration involves showcasing the crafters’ work and ensuring they are properly acknowledged and compensated with good working conditions and fair wages.
+A genuine collaboration involves showcasing the crafters’ work and ensuring they are properly acknowledged and compensated with better working conditions and fairer wages.
 Unfortunately, luxury and fast-fashion brands often fail to highlight the challenges faced by these communities and instead appropriate their cultural symbols for profit, disregarding their actual concerns.

 Furthermore, fashion brands can exploit these communities precisely because they are not widely recognised and face economic vulnerability.
 The situation worsens as these communities remain unseen and financially fragile.
 This phenomenon is akin to what the black community in the United States expresses with the saying, “They want our rhythm, but not our blues.”